BobGerman/Ignite24-Labs/LAB-446/instructions.md

 Azure OpenAI On Your Data enables you to run language models on your own enterprise data without needing to train or fine-tune models.
 You can specify sources to support the responses based on the latest information available in your designated data sources.

-Let's implement RAG in our bot to enable the language model to reason over resumes and provide candidate recommendations.
+Here you'll implement RAG using Azure Open On Your Data to enable the language model to reason over resumes and provide candidate recommendations.

 Like we did with the language model, we've already provisioned and configured the services in Azure for you to use.